-Just putting my things up to face a few more hours of mud til a road walk and – you guessed it, more mud!
+Just putting my things up now and preparing to face a few more hours of mud until a road walk and – you guessed it, more mud!
 Plus a walk through a long stream-as-trail.

-I must say here as birdsong fills alicoop, my quilt is perfect.
+I must say, as birdsong fills alicoop, my quilt is perfect.
 It got down to 8 celsius and I was snug and warm.

 Oh, and camp shoes.
 So many ultra-lighters say don’t bother.
 This middle-aged wannabe asks how good y’all felt in the NZ bush without ‘em?

 But now I’m packed, fed, heeded nature’s call and have to contend with my trail runners and socks.
 ‘Just do it’ runs through my mind.
 And you thought I was having a nice walk in the forest? ha!

 Irene tells me she needs to walk 24k per day to get to Kerikeri, where she’ll head home.
 Also mentions a hamburger awaits if we get down this mountain in time.
 Sounds good just now.
 It’s food that keeps the weary thru-hiker moving forward.
 Brits Rowan and Rebecca joined us after dark in this wide grassy part of the trail.
 He has no reservations mentioning how many sweets they packed.
 We’re kindred spirits.
 Bye-bye Whole30.

 Slowly working my way towards farmland.
 No less muddy, but fences appear, a stile, four abalone shells nailed to a tree.

 In fact, the mud is worse.
 A halfway-up-calves soul-destroying indignity of ooze.

 I fall down flat on my bum with a loud “Noooooo!”
 Mud and wet oozes into my panties.
 Invasive gorse lines the trail reaching out to scratch me.
 I’m proud that I hike in long sleeves and long pants.
 When will this forest end?